 Where roof mounted panels are likely to have a negative impact on landscape a ground level installation is preferable.
-The use of solar panels such as solar slates, solar glass etc as a building material is encouraged where this would be appropriate to local landscape character.
+The use of solar panels such as solar slates or solar glass as a building material is encouraged where this would be appropriate to local landscape character.